Skip to content

 • External tools – APIs, local automations, file/system operations, third-party integrations.

-All of these map to ontology Skill nodes with:
+WIP: mapping skills to ontology Skill nodes with:

 • skill_id, name, description,